AccessibleOlli/olli-sim/README.md

 # Olli Rochester Simulator

-Simulator for Olli Rochester demo
+Autonomous but simulator for Olli Rochester demo.
+Simulates the moving locations of buses around a loop in the Mayo Clinic area of Rochester, MN.

 ## Prerequisites